- 10+ Guests Price as advertised*

 - 2-3 Guests +$2,500 per person to trip price*

 Welcome to Piedmont!
-A 90-minute shuttle whisks you from the chic city of Turin into the heart of Piedmont and to Cherasco, a riverside town, considered to be a crossroad between medieval and baroque Italy.
+A 50-minute shuttle whisks you from the chic city of Turin into the heart of Piedmont and to Cherasco, a riverside town, considered to be a crossroad between medieval and baroque Italy.
 Enjoy a tasty lunch at a selected restaurant and your Trek Travel guides will ensure you have the perfect fit to your Trek Domane bike for the week.
-This afternoon, you’ll ride through quaint farmland of Monchiero, before a final climb to our home for the week, Monforte d'Alba and our luxury villa hotel.
+This afternoon, you’ll ride through quaint farmland of Monchiero, before a final climb to our home for the next few days, Monforte d'Alba and our luxury villa hotel.
 Tonight, you'll savor an aperitif while your guides introduce you to the adventures of the week to come before a short stroll into the village where we'll first discover the joy of Piedmontese cuisine.
 Try some delicious ravioli bursting with herbs and seirass cheese, or a roasted shank of pork cooked in local vino bianco (white wine).

 Today's Ride: Chersaco to Monforte d’Alba